Orbit raises $4M for its community experience platform – TechCrunch

 Orbit, a startup that is building tools to help organizations build communities around their proprietary and open-source products, today announced that it has raised a $4 million seed funding round led by Andreessen Horowitz’s Martin Casado.
-A number of angel investors, including Chris Aniszczyk, Jason Warner and Magnus Hillestad, as well as the a16z’s Cultural Leadership Fund also participated, in addition to previous backers Heavybit and Harrison Metal.
+A number of angel investors, including Chris Aniszczyk, Jason Warner and Magnus Hillestad, as well as the a16z’s Cultural Leadership Fund, also participated, in addition to previous backers Heavybit and Harrison Metal.

 The company describes its service as a “community experience platform.”
 Currently, Orbit’s focus is on Developer Relations and Community teams, as well as open-source maintainers.
 There’s no reason the company couldn’t branch out into other verticals as well, though, given that its overall framework is really applicable across all communities.